The Golden Orchard

 After 36 years of toil, Frank decided it was time to retire and the property was put up for auction on 1 May 1930.
 Frank retained part of the southern block of Golden Orchard, with a bungalow, which he named Croftlands.

-Frank Roscoe sold Two Trees to Lois Adah Rigg, wife of Charles Henry in 1934 and in 1943 sold her the remaining southern block of land, presumably staying as tenant at his bungalow Croftlands.
+Frank Roscoe sold Two Trees to Lois Adah Rigg, the wife of Charles Henry in 1934 and in 1943 sold her the remaining southern block of land, presumably staying as tenant at his bungalow Croftlands.
 In October 1946 Lois Rigg sold the southernmost close of land to Bernard Gentle and this was later to become part of Craft Way and the local authority housing site to the south.

 The Origins of the Land Holding

 The Croft or Craft (and sometimes in the plural) was an open arable field, in which many different owners held strips of land.
 It lay between Hay Street and Bogs Gap and Brook End and was small compared with the other open fields in the parish.
 At Inclosure in 1816 it was assembled into larger holdings, including 7a 2r 34 as a freehold allotment to the Earl of Hardwicke and 6a 1r 9p as a freehold allotment to John Mabbott.
 They are shown on the Enclosure Map below within the red line.
-Little had changed when the Tithe Map was prepared in 1839 and it was these two plots that were later combined and in the ownership of Montague Fordham were leased to Frank Roscoe to become The Golden Orchard.
+Little had changed when the Tithe Map was prepared in 1839 and it was these two plots that were later combined under the ownership of Montague Fordham and leased to Frank Roscoe to become The Golden Orchard.

 Click on any image below to view.
 Click again to enlarge.
 Drag to view whole image.